NickStoni/SI1336FinalProject/README.md

 We studied how different stochastic models of maximum velocities impacted the traffic flow.
-Multiple analyses were employed: we investigated fundamental diagrams, and heat maps showing how many cars pass through each unit unit of road.
+Multiple analyses were employed: we investigated fundamental diagrams, and heat maps showing how many cars pass through each unit of road.